 It is small wonder fathers shy from keeping face-to-face contact when the slightest mistake can evoke a juggernaut of injustice driven by the feminist stereotype of ‘a violent husband.’
 For these reasons, in any encounter keep your distance, no raised voices, and use the salesman’s axiom of no said three times means no. You are a father and I am not a therapist so I will not try and tell you how to treat your own children who may also be present, although clearly if they are there, engage with them first.

-Here I need to add a couple of warnings while at the same time encouraging fathers, in the words of an FNF slogan, to have a ‘brave heart.’
+Here I need to add a couple of warnings while at the same time encouraging fathers, in the words of a Justice4Fathers slogan, to have a ‘brave heart.’
 There are certain hot spots to keep clear of for any meeting-up, such as on school premises, where your rights are usually a lot different from what you may believe (see later), and also any home you have left.
 Secondly, this advice only applies if there has been no violence or threats made, or allegations of the same, in your past relationship, whether it is from her to you, or the other way around.
 It need not be violence or threats that are in any way true.

 Approaching someone who is unwilling to talk to you, and with whom there is a history of allegations of violence, even if you are married to that person, can result in being arrested.
 Unless you shout or strikeout during your meeting, nothing should come of such arrests, although you may be taken away and at a Police Station you can receive a rather annoying thing called a ‘Police Notice.’
 This is often used to say if you come back to that location then you will be considered to be causing a public nuisance or committing harassment, and will be liable to arrest and charged for ignoring the Police Notice.